rish5/Trial/README.md

 # Trial
-This is my first repositories.
+This is my first project.